notCienki/notCienki/README.md

 🎓 Computer Science student at the University of Wrocław
 🛠 Passionate about software engineering and system-level programming
 💡 Currently focused on writing efficient and maintainable C/C++ software
-🎧 Terminal open, headphones on, anime running in the background – productivity 110%

 ## 🛠️ Tech Stack